 Video game translation almost always means localization

-The task of converting a video game from one language to another cannot be a simple word-by-word translation process.
-The game has to be localized to produce something acceptable especially to gamers who know some English.
+The task of converting a video game from one language to another cannot be a simple word-by-word translation process or the use of translation software.
+The game has to be localized to produce something acceptable, especially to gamers who know some English.
 The concern is not just about wrong grammar like what happened in the infamous “All your base are belong to us” in the translated version of the Japanese game Zero Wing.
 Video game publishers that don’t want to disappoint their fans with poorly translated game texts and audio should go for full-blown localization.

 The idioms and expressions used in some games may need to be converted to their local equivalents.
 Also highly important is the challenge of translating humor.
 Many modern games are filled with jokes, gags, or other funny scenes that endear gamers.
 Failing to properly translate them would be a big disservice for the gaming community.
 Maybe “disservice” is too big a word to describe it, but serious gamers easily get disappointed when their favorite games are butchered by incorrect translations.